remix-run/remix/docs/api/remix.md

 cookie.serialize(userPrefs, { sameSite: "strict" });
 ```

-Please read [more info about these attributes][more-info-about-these-attributes] to get a better understanding of what they do.
+Please read [more info about these attributes][several-attributes] to get a better understanding of what they do.

 ### Signing cookies